Adult Learn to Sail

 On-the-water sessions are conducted at Tempe Town Lake (map).

-Included in the class: your copy of the US Sailing Learn Sailing Right book and sailing skills sign-off booklet—The Little Red Book.
+The class includes a copy of the US Sailing Learn Sailing Right book and sailing skills sign-off booklet—The Little Red Book.
 This class gives you the opportunity to begin working on getting signed off for your US Sailing Small Boat certification.
 Students sail in Catalina Capri 14.2s, easily holding two to three people.

 Instructors: The principal instructors are US Sailing certified.
 During the first on-the-water class, we typically assign one coach to each student boat to accelerate learning.
 You’ll sail with that coach and just one other student to help you gain confidence and skills.